cornell-ece5745/ece5745-tut6-asic-flow/README.md

 design flow demands automation to simplify rapidly exploring the area, energy, timing design space of one or more designs.
-Luckily, Synopsys tools can be easily scripted using TCL, and even better, the ECE 5745 staff have already created a Python framework for automating the entire flow.
+Luckily, Synopsys tools can be easily scripted using TCL, and even better, the ECE 5745 staff have already created a flow using mflowgen to allow students to leverage a much more automated flow to create their designs.

 You can find the actual tutorial document in the repo here: